An introduction to Clean Architecture

 - Clean architecture also makes code much more testable.
 It’s difficult to test code when there are lots of dependencies.
 But when you have a plugin architecture, that’s no longer a problem.

 - Clean Architecture allows Use cases to be more visible and easier to understand.
 Business rules are not scattered all over the place, so debugging is way easier.

 - Because the Use Cases are decoupled from the UI or infrastructure, it’s easy to do things like switch the database or web framework or even port to an entirely new platform.

-Why we use Clean Architecture at Bixlabs
+Clean Architecture at Bixlabs

 One of our primary goals at Bixlabs is to build user-friendly products that are able to scale and grow as businesses expand their frontiers.
 In this sense, Clean Architecture allows us to develop software that is able to adapt with ease to the constantly changing market requirements.

 Being able to add new features or applying substantial changes to a product without having to face significant technical difficulties gives us the flexibility any app needs to achieve product/market fit.